 PolyMet initially submitted its wetland permit application for the Project to the USACE in July 2004.
 This permit application initiated an assessment of the potential scope of environmental review under the National Environmental Protection Act (NEPA) and the Minnesota Environmental Protection Act (MEPA).
 It was determined that a joint state and federal Environmental Impact Statement (EIS) would be conducted under the authority of NEPA (United States Code 1976, title 42, sections 4321 to 4361) and MEPA (Minnesota Rules, chapter 116D).
-The NEPA/MEPA activities are collectively referred to in this application as the Environmental Review Process.
-The Environmental Review Process produced a Draft Environmental Impact Statement (DEIS) in 2009.
+The NEPA/MEPA activities are collectively referred to in this application as the Environmental Impact Statement (DEIS) in 2009.
 A Supplemental Draft Environmental Impact Statement (SDEIS) is in preparation as of July 2013.
 The Project has been modified significantly since 2004 and 2009: this wetland permit application supplements the 2004 application to accord with the updated Project plans.